Version: SMASH-3.2

 For choosing output formats see Output configuration examples.
 Every output content can be printed out in several formats:

-• "Root" - binary output in the format used by ROOT software (http://root.cern.ch)
+• "Root" - binary output in the format used by the ROOT software

 • Even faster to read and write, requires less disk space